-There's no getting around that Google Daydream has stolen some of its thunder away, but Cardboard is still a great universal entry point into virtual reality.
-It's the most affordable and universal way to get your VR hit.
+There's no getting around the fact that Google Daydream has stolen some of its thunder away, but Cardboard is still a cheap way to enjoy virtual reality apps and content.

-Cardboard is a low-cost DIY virtual reality headset that anyone can build, with a software platform that makes it incredibly easy for app developers to add VR support to their creations.
+Cardboard is a low-cost DIY virtual reality headset that anyone can build, with a software platform that makes it incredibly easy for iOS and Android app developers to add VR support to their creations.

 Essential reading: The best VR headsets

-Google sells its own headsets which work with iPhones and Android phones, but there are plenty of mobile VR headsets you can pick up, all for decent prices.
+Google sells its own headset that works with iPhones and Android phones, but there are plenty of mobile VR headsets you can pick up, all for decent prices.
 Just look out for the Works with Cardboard badge.

 Here's our pick of the best VR-enabled apps and games you can find in the Google Play Store and the App Store right now.